 After completion of the feasibility study, and Agnico earning its 75% interest, Agnico and Colibri will form a joint venture to develop the Colibri Project.
 As required under this agreement, a Mexican company, Minera Azor Dorado S.A. de C.V. (the "Operating Company") was incorporated as a wholly-owned subsidiary of a newly incorporated British Columbia company, 0901223 B.C.
 Ltd. (the joint venture company) to hold the right, title and interest in the Colibri Project and transfer of the concessions comprising the Colibri Project to the Operating Company.

-The Company owned 100% of the joint venture company up to November 17, 2012, when Agnico exercised its first option to acquire a 51% interest. .
+The Company owned 100% of the joint venture company up to November 17, 2012, at which time Agnico exercised its first option under the Earn-in Agreement to acquire a 51% interest, consequently leaving the Company with a 49% interest in the joint venture company.
 Effective May 14, 2013 Agnico decided not to exercise the second option under the Earn-in and Shareholders Agreement.
 Following termination of the second option, Agnico and Colibri will now jointly operate the Colibri Project, with Agnico as General Manager, at their current ownership levels subject to adjustments relating to budget funding obligations.
-As Agnico has also terminated the sole-funding period, any further contributions to the Project must now be contributed by Agnico and Colibri in proportion to their ownership interests.
-The Company has elected not to participate in funding of the current year's Budget, and as a result has had its ownership interest recalculated to 47%, as stipulated in Section 12.6 of the Agreement.
+As Agnico has also terminated the sole-funding period, any further contributions to the Project must now be